vanjohnson879/frontline-cloud-doc/content/reference/admin/teams/index.md

 {{< img src="teams.png" alt="Teams" >}}

-In the teams table, you can visualize the team name, and the number of associated users, artifacts and simulations.
+In the teams table, you can visualize the team name, and the number of associated users, packages and simulations.
 You can also copy the team id by clicking on the {{< icon clipboard >}} icon.

 ### Team